 - Nail-fold capillary changes

-- Vascular: Raynaud phenomenon (reduced blood flow to extremities) is present in the majority of patients and may exist for several months or years before clinical presentation of scleroderma.
+- Vascular: Raynaud phenomenon, which is defined as reduced blood flow to extremities, is present in the majority of patients and may exist for several months or years before the clinical presentation of scleroderma.

-- Gastrointestinal: Dyspepsia, GORD, constipation, fecal incontinence and malnutrition
+- Gastrointestinal: Dyspepsia, gastroesophageal reflux disease (GERD), constipation, fecal incontinence, and malnutrition.

-- Respiratory: Dyspnea (shortness of breath), chest pain and persistent cough.
-These are usually associated with pulmonary hypertension.
+- Respiratory: Dyspnea (shortness of breath), chest pain, and persistent cough, all of which are usually associated with pulmonary hypertension.

-- Musculoskeletal: Pain of the bones, joints and muscles, restricted joint movement and muscle weakness.
+- Musculoskeletal: Pain of the bones, joints, and muscles, as well as restricted joint movement and muscle weakness.

-- Cardiac: Arrhythmias and congestive heart failure, which is recognizable by shortness of breath.
+- Cardiac: Arrhythmias and congestive heart failure, which can be recognized by shortness of breath.